Amirkabir University of Technology: Bandar Abbas

 The Bandar Abbas campus of AUT has been established in the province of Hormozgan, which is the center of marine industries in Iran.

 Garmsar

 The Garmsar campus of AUT has been constructed in the province of Semnan in order to establish close cooperation and distance with the main campus in Tehran.

 Library

 The library and document center at AUT, the largest technical and engineering library in Iran's capital, is one of the richest academic libraries in the technical and engineering field in the region.
 The library includes a central library and 16 satellite libraries in Tehran and Bandar Abbas.
-The library houses about 5 million books.

 Departments

 AUT has 16 departments including 'management, science and technology', electrical engineering, biomedical engineering, polymer engineering, mathematics and computer science, chemical engineering, industrial engineering, civil and environmental engineering, physics and energy engineering, computer and information technology, mechanical engineering, mining and metallurgical engineering, textile engineering, petroleum engineering, ship engineering, and aerospace engineering.
 AUT has three educational sites in Garmsar, Bandar Abbas and Mahshahr.